Adaptive Batch Sizes for Active Learning A Probabilistic Numerics Approach: Experimental Details

-\paragraph{PestControl} Pest Control (PestControl in the main) is proposed in \cite{oh2019combinatorial}, which is a multi-categorical optimisation problem (15 dimensions, 5 categories for each dimension).
-We wish to optimise the effectiveness of pesticide by choosing the 5 actions (selection of pesticides from 4 different firms, or not using any of it), but penalised by their prices.
+\paragraph{PestControl} Pest Control (PestControl in the main) is proposed in \citet{oh2019combinatorial}, which is a multi-categorical optimisation problem (15 dimensions, 5 categories for each dimension).
+We wish to optimise the effectiveness of pesticides by choosing the 5 actions (selection of pesticides from 4 different firms, or not using any of them), but penalised by their prices.
 This choice is a sequential decision of 15 stages, and the objective function is expressed as the cumulative loss function with the total of both cost and the portion having pest.
 The batch size $n$ is 200.
 We set the categorical prior with equal weights for each choice (discrete uniform distribution).
-Code is used in \href{https://github.com/xingchenwan/Casmopolitan}{https://github.com/xingchenwan/Casmopolitan} \cite{wan2021think}.
+Code is used in \href{https://github.com/xingchenwan/Casmopolitan}{https://github.com/xingchenwan/Casmopolitan} \citep{wan2021think}.

 We added 2 constraints for a more realistic situation.
-The first constraint is ecosystem change, which assumes exterminating pests too much causes other harmful pests/animals to increase when reach the hidden threshold.
-The portion of the product having pest follows the dynamics below:
+The first constraint is ecosystem change, which assumes exterminating pests too much causes other harmful pests/animals to increase when they reach the hidden threshold.
+The portion of the product having pests follows the dynamics below:

-where $i$ is the number of pest control cycle (15 in total), $z$ is the portion of the product having pest, $x$ is the effectiveness of pesticide that follows beta distribution with the parameters, which has been adjusted according to the sequence of actions taken in previous control points, $\alpha$ is the action taken (selection of pesticides from 4 different firms, or not using any of it), and $z_\text{limit}$ is the threshold for ecosystem change (we set $1e-3$).
-Eq. \ref{eq:ctpest} is the constraint of echosystem change, and we assume the latent variable $z_i$ is observable.
-We assume this constraint is blackbox, coupled, unordered, deterministic, continuous, and expensive.
+where $i$ is the number of pest control cycles (15 in total), $z$ is the portion of the product having pest, $x$ is the effectiveness of pesticide that follows a beta distribution with the parameters, which has been adjusted according to the sequence of actions taken in previous control points, $\alpha$ is the action taken (selection of pesticides from 4 different firms, or not using any of it), and $z_\text{limit}$ is the threshold for ecosystem change (we set $1e-3$).
+Eq. \ref{eq:ctpest} is the constraint of ecosystem change, and we assume the latent variable $z_i$ is observable.

-The second constraint is neighbour disputes, which assume some of the pesticides have unfavourable smell.
-Neighbours objection follows Bernoulli distribution and its weights based on the proportion of certain pesticide types and random Gaussian noise.
+The second constraint is neighbour disputes, which assume some of the pesticides have unfavourable smells.
+Neighbours objection follows the Bernoulli distribution and its weights based on the proportion of certain pesticide types and random Gaussian noise.
 Thus, the feedback to this constraint is in the noisy binary value.
 If the neighbours' objection is larger than supportive opinion $\theta_\text{pest} > 0.5$, a decision maker stops spraying pesticides, thus, objective value cannot be evaluated.
-We assume this constraint is blackbox, coupled, ordered, probabilistic, binary, and expensive.